Stymphalian/graph_editor/.ai/tasks/prd-graph-editor.md

 26. The system must allow manual node repositioning during force simulation

 ### Text Data Panel
-27. The system must display a left panel with text representation of the graph
+27. The system must display a left panel with two textareas: read-only node count (top) and editable graph representation (bottom)
-28. The system must use the specified text format:
+28. The system must use the specified text format (edge list format):
-   - Node Count: [number]
-   - Graph Data: [list of node labels]
-   - [edge definitions as "source target" or "source target weight"]
+   - Single labels on lines denote nodes in the graph
+   - Two elements separated by whitespace denote edges (from, to)
+   - Three elements denote edges with weights (from, to, weight)
+   - Edges without weights should use empty string values
+29. The system must display line numbers as visual indicators in the graph representation textarea
-29. The system must update the text panel in real-time when graph is modified visually
+30. The system must update the text panel in real-time when graph is modified visually
-30. The system must update the visual graph when text panel is modified
+31. The system must update the visual graph when text panel is modified (with 0.5s debounced parsing)
+32. The system must handle partial graph updates/merging when text is parsed (preserve existing data)
+33. The system must ignore invalid lines during text parsing (duplicate labels, duplicate edges, lines with >3 elements)
+34. The system must preserve user-typed order in text representation (maintain as-is formatting)
-31. The system must treat the text panel as the ground truth for graph data
+35. The system must treat the text panel as the ground truth for graph data

 ### User Interface
-32. The system must use SVG or vector-based graphics for rendering
+36. The system must use SVG or vector-based graphics for rendering
-33. The system must provide a central viewport for graph visualization
+37. The system must provide a central viewport for graph visualization
-34. The system must provide clear visual feedback for node selection
+38. The system must provide clear visual feedback for node selection
-35. The system must provide visual indicators for node "nibs/bumps" for edge creation
+39. The system must provide visual indicators for node "nibs/bumps" for edge creation
-36. The system must maintain responsive performance with up to 1000 nodes
+40. The system must maintain responsive performance with up to 1000 nodes

 ### Undo/Redo Functionality
-37. The system must maintain a history of all graph modifications
+41. The system must maintain a history of all graph modifications
-38. The system must provide an undo button that reverts the most recent action
+42. The system must provide an undo button that reverts the most recent action
-39. The system must provide a redo button that reapplies the most recently undone action
+43. The system must provide a redo button that reapplies the most recently undone action
-40. The system must track the following actions in the history:
+44. The system must track the following actions in the history:
     - Node creation
     - Node deletion
     - Node label changes